FAQs About Online RN to BSN Programs

 The RN to BSN degree is designed for working nurses who want to further their education and achieve their career goals.
 It is a bridge program that allows ADN- and diploma-prepared RNs to complete a bachelor’s in two years or less, depending on their previous course credits.

 RN to BSN programs build on the foundational knowledge that experienced nurses bring to patient care.
-Students develop their skills in research, critical thinking and analysis while gaining insight in new areas and aspects of nursing.
-According to AACN, RN to BSN programs also help nurses understand the cultural, political, economic and social issues that can affect heath and patient care.
+Students develop their skills in research, critical thinking, and analysis while gaining insight into new areas and aspects of nursing.
+According to AACN, RN to BSN programs also help nurses understand the cultural, political, economic and social issues that can affect health and patient care.

-Online programs tend to be an affordable option for earning a BSN, and the most flexible when it comes to scheduling.
-They can also save you time and money normally spent on commuting or finding childcare in order to study on campus.
+Online programs tend to be an affordable option for earning a BSN and the most flexible when it comes to scheduling.
+They can also save you time and money normally spent on commuting or finding childcare to study on campus.

 St. Thomas University’s online RN to BSN program offers working nurses a convenient and affordable way to earn a bachelor’s degree.
 Study when and wherever it suits you, without disrupting your life in the process.
-Core nursing courses can be completed in as little as 12 months and for $6,750 total.
-You can also take most of the general education classes required for the degree online.
+Core nursing courses can be completed in as little as 12 months.
+You can also take most of the general education classes required for the nursing degree online.

 Why Should I Earn a BSN If I Already Have an ADN?